Asabeneh/30-Days-Of-Python/day_101_secure_sdlc/practice/solutions.md

 # Solution route: Day 101

-Use this guide after attempting the the numbered exercises in this lesson.
+Use this guide after attempting the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 101: Secure SDLC and Security Requirements**.

 ## Review checkpoints